CarlosHPlata/notes-vault/3-Coding/Rust - Structs.md

 - [[Rust - Unit-Like Structs | unit like structs]]

 ## Declaring methods to a struct
-Structs are meant to be only properties, in order to declare methods we have to use the keyword [[Rust - Implementation Keyword for Structs| Implementation Keyword]]
+Structs are meant to be only properties, in order to declare methods we have to use the keyword [[Rust - Implementation Block for Structs| Implementation Keyword]]

 # 📦 References